 Thus far, Maui may seem to be all glittery-sanded beaches, posh resorts, and sparkling water.
 And while this may be true (and true in spades), Maui also features vertiginous cliffs riven by waterfalls, the world’s largest dormant volcano, and gorges that seem to—and do—go on for miles.

-Revel in its hidden beauties aboard a chopper with Blue Hawaiian Helicopters.
-Their remarkably-quiet, Eco-Star aircrafts (and friendly, knowledgeable staff) has earned them the reputation as the best air tour company in Hawaii.
+Revel in its hidden beauties aboard a chopper on a Maui helicopter tour.
+Their remarkably-quiet, Eco-Star aircrafts (and friendly, knowledgeable staff) has earned them the reputation as one of the best helicopter tours in Hawaii.
 Jump on for an instructive, spine-tingling excursion—the vistas you’ll see will stay with you for a lifetime.
-Call 1-800-745-2583.

 Day 4: Explore